Political risk: Micro-level

 Micro-level political risks are project-specific risks.
 In addition to the macro political risks, companies have to pay attention to the industry and relative contribution of their firms to the local economy.
 An examination of these types of political risks might look at how the local political climate in a given region may affect a business endeavor.
 Micropolitical risks are more in the favour of local businesses rather than international organizations operating in the nation.
 This type of risk process includes the project-specific government review Committee on Foreign Investment in the United States (CFIUS), the selection of dangerous local partners with political power, and expropriation/nationalization of projects and assets.

 To extend the CFIUS example above, imagine a Chinese company wished to purchase a U.S. weapons component producer.
 A micro-level political risk report might include a full analysis of the CFIUS regulatory climate as it directly relates to project components and structuring, as well as analysis of congressional climate and public opinion in the United States toward such a deal.
 This type of analysis can prove crucial in the decision-making process of a company assessing whether to pursue such a deal.
 For instance, Dubai Ports World suffered significant public relations damage from its attempt to purchase the U.S. port operations of P&O, which might have been avoided with more clear understanding of the US climate at the time.

 Political risk is also relevant for government project decision-making, whereby government initiatives (be they diplomatic or military or other) may be complicated as a result of political risk.
 Whereas political risk for business may involve understanding the host government and how its actions and attitudes can affect a business initiative, government political risk analysis requires a keen understanding of politics and policy that includes both the client government as well as the host government of the activity.

 Geopolitical risk

-In relating to international politics or geopolitics, political risk is called geopolitical risk.
-In this relation, geopolitical risk consists of possible threats resulting from international competition (or geopolitical competition) between states for natural resources, markets, as well as strategic trade routes (e.g. the 21st Century Maritime Silk Road).
+In relation to international politics or geopolitics, a subcategory of political risk is geopolitical risk.
+In this sense, geopolitical risk consists of possible threats resulting from international competition (or geopolitical competition) between states for natural resources, markets, as well as strategic trade routes (e.g. the 21st Century Maritime Silk Road).